Bynder/bynder-sitecore-connector/documentation/README.md

 ##### "Do not import BLOBs" setting

 When this setting is enabled on the _Environment Settings_ item or on the Bynder Media Folder item, the importer will not store the asset data in Sitecore, but only store the reference (CDN) URL for the asset.
-It's important to mention that enabling this feature **will only allow public assets to be imported**!
-Reason being that if an asset is not public, there is no CDN URL available to store in Sitecore.

-If you leave `Do not import BLOBs` disabled, then assets are always imported, even when they are not public.

 ##### Override settings on the Bynder Media folder